The Curious Adventurers

 Picture

-The evening was concluded with a few glasses of wine after which I walked back to the hotel.
-One thing to keep in mind is that the way out of the village is steep, so keep some energy to climb the 100s of steps towards the lighthouse.
+I rounded off the evening with a few glasses of wine before making my way back to the hotel.
+One thing to keep in mind: the walk out of the village is steep, and you’ll need a bit of energy left to tackle the hundreds of steps leading back up toward the lighthouse.

 Picture